tonybutzer/harmony-docs/docs/_sources/14week.md.txt

         - Data starts to inform as information
 7. HLS Activities Logan
     - Tony still does not like Authentication nuances
-    - Reheasring wrangling for Devandra and Sujan
+    - Rehearsing wrangling for Devandra and Sujan
 8. Open Data Cube - cube-in-a-box - (now a word from my sponsor)
     - higher level abstraction - hint at what is possible. - black box - black magic approach.
 9. Tony wakes up and uses github.io